HOW TO LEARN THE MELODICA

-Melodica from 6 years
+Melodica from the age of 6

 First steps in elementary instrumental playing

-What are the advantages of this instrument?
+What are the benefits of this instrument?

 - Easier learning of note values and note names

-- Better idea of melody and rhythm
+- Better understanding of melody and rhythm

 - More fun through an action-oriented approach

-- Multi-voice playing possible
+- Multi-part playing possible

-- Optimal for group lessons
+- Ideal for group lessons